the-lords-of-the-roombas/laser-tag/report/project1_phase2.rst

 Time-Triggered Tasks
 --------------------

-We used the Time-Triggered Architecture: the operation of the system is broken down into the folowing tasks:
+We used the Time-Triggered Architecture; the operation of the system is broken down into the folowing tasks:

 1. Sampling data from the joystick